MintuJohnsontj/Selenium/README.md

 It supports a number of browsers (Google Chrome 12+, Internet Explorer 7,8,9,10, Safari 5.1+, Opera 11.5, Firefox 3+) and operating systems (Windows, Mac, Linux/Unix).

-## Selenium Components

-The Selenium test suite comprises four main components:-

-* Selenium IDE
-* Selenium RC
-* Selenium Webdriver
-* Selenium Grid

-### 1. Selenium IDE

-Selenium IDE (Integrated Development Environment) is primarily a record/run tool.
-It is an Add-on or an extension available for both Firefox and Chrome that generates tests quickly through its functionality of record and playback.
-You don’t need to learn any test scripting language for authoring any functional tests.

-### 2. Selenium RC

-In the case of working with Selenium RC (Remote Control), one must have good knowledge of at least one programming language.
-This tool allows you to develop responsive design tests in any scripting language of your choice.
-Server and client libraries are the two main components of Selenium RC.
-Its architecture is complex and it has its limitations.

-### 3. Selenium Webdriver

-Selenium WebDriver is an enhanced version of Selenium RC.
-It was introduced in the market to overcome the limitation faced in Selenium RC.
-Though it is an advanced version of RC, its architecture is completely different from that of RC.
-Just like Selenium RC, Selenium WebDriver too supports multiple programming platforms to provide wider flexibility and requires knowing any one programming language.

-### 4. Selenium Grid

-Selenium Grid is a tool that is used for concurrent execution of test cases on different browsers, machines, and operating systems simultaneously.
-This tool makes Cross-browser compatibility testing very easy.
-There are two versions of the Selenium Grid – the older version is known as Grid 1 and the recent version is known as Grid 2.

-## Selenium Webdriver

 Selenium WebDriver is a web framework that permits you to execute cross-browser tests.
 This tool is used for automating web-based application testing to verify that it performs expectedly.

 Selenium WebDriver allows you to choose a programming language to create test scripts.
-As discussed earlier, it is an advancement over Selenium RC to overcome a few limitations.
+It is an advancement over Selenium RC to overcome a few limitations.
 Selenium WebDriver is not capable of handling window components, but this drawback can be overcome by using tools like Sikuli, Auto IT, etc.

 ### Selenium WebDriver Framework Architecture